stardog-union/helm-charts/charts/stardog/README.md

 to run the steps on the Stardog home directories in the PVCs.

-See the [Stardog documentation](https://docs.stardog.com/high-availability-cluster/operating-the-cluster/#upgrading-the-cluster) for instructuions on how to upgrade Stardog Cluster.
+See the [Stardog documentation](https://docs.stardog.com/high-availability-cluster/operating-the-cluster/#upgrading-the-cluster) for instructions on how to upgrade Stardog Cluster.

 ### Upgrading from 1.x to 2.x